huang-kenneth/Karaoke-machine/README.md

 ## Youtube to mp4 Lyric Generator
+We create a lyric video and remove vocals - just like videos when we go karaokeing!

 We use OpenAI's Whisper to create our speech-to-text subtitles for our videos and use other libraries to process and create our final video.

 This project is ultimately part of a bigger project that aims to recreate a karaoke machine with improvements to the system.
 Generally, karaoke spots have a limited selection of songs - our code allows the user to generate their own karaoke/lyric video with just a Youtube link!